Admission to the Bachelor of Fine Arts

 The Department of Theatre design faculty are looking for students who display potential in Theatrical Design.

-Zoom Video Auditions for the 2021-2022 academic year will be held on February 6, 2021.
+Zoom Video Auditions for the 2023-2024 academic year will be held TBD.
 These auditions are open to incoming freshmen, transfer students, and current MSU students.

 Applicants for the BFA in Theatre Design will present a portfolio in an interview session.
 If you have previous theatre design experience, you will want to include sample designs from these projects – sketches, drafting, renderings, light plot/hook-up, and photos of finished scenery, costumes, lighting, makeup, construction, props or scene painting.